 With commercial truck financing, you’re free to decide on the type of vehicle you want to purchase.
 Take the time to look through different options.
 Once you’ve selected your truck, make sure to share the vehicle model and other information with your lender.

 Keep in mind that some lenders may impose requirements on age or mileage – especially if you’re buying a used vehicle.
-Lenders may also review the condition of the truck and the vendor before approving your funds.

 When it comes to commercial truck loans, you can choose to work with either online lenders or banks.
 Banks are well-known for having some of the most competitive market rates.
-However, they also maintain strict requirements and tend to be hesitant of financing newer businesses and early stage start-ups.
+However, they also maintain strict requirements and tend to be hesitant of financing newer businesses and early-stage start-ups.